prestodb/presto/presto-docs/src/main/sphinx/functions/window.rst

 * The ordering specification, which determines the order in which input rows will be processed by the window function.
 * The window frame, which specifies a sliding window of rows to be processed by the function for a given row.
+If the frame is not specified, it defaults to ``RANGE UNBOUNDED PRECEDING``, which is the same as ``RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW``.
+This frame contains all rows from the start of the partition up to the last peer of the current row.

 For example, the following query ranks orders for each clerk by price::